Anthony S. Caprio

-Biography
+Education and career

 Caprio received the B.A. degree in 1967 from Wesleyan University, where he was named to Phi Beta Kappa, the M.A. from Columbia University in 1969, and the Ph.D. from Columbia University in 1973.
 He undertook his studies also in Paris.
 He was awarded the honorary bachelor's degree from Western New England University in 2000.

 Since 1973, he has worked as a teacher and administrator in a wide range of institutions, both private and public.
 Prior to his appointment as President of Western New England University, Caprio served for seven years as provost and professor of language and literature at Oglethorpe University in Atlanta where he was responsible as chief academic officer for all matters related to faculty and to undergraduate and graduate curriculum.
-Caprio led the development of the University's strategic plan and its subsequent implementation, including the innovative integration of the institution's liberal arts curriculum within its urban setting.
+Caprio led the development of the university's strategic plan and its subsequent implementation, including the innovative integration of the institution's liberal arts curriculum within its urban setting.
 His efforts with regard to internationalization of the University resulted in numerous exchange agreements with universities in Europe, Japan, and South America.

 Before joining Oglethorpe University, Caprio held administrative and faculty positions at several institutions.
 From 1980-1989, he was professor and administrator at American University in Washington, D.C. where he was responsible for faculty and staff in languages and literatures, area and foreign studies, linguistics, and English as a second language.
 He helped establish study abroad centers in Poland and in Argentina with the American University World Capitals Program, held academic program oversight of American University in Rome, and developed interdisciplinary undergraduate and graduate programs with other units of the University.
 At American University he was recognized with the Administrator-Faculty Award for Outstanding Performance.
 Prior to American University, he served at Cedar Crest College in Pennsylvania and Lehman College of the City University of New York.

-Listed in Who's Who in America, Who's Who in the World, Who's Who in the East, and Who's Who in American Education, Caprio is a noted language scholar who has published two books in the areas of language and literature, including Reflets de la Femme (1973), and the once widely used college text French for Communication (1985).
+Caprio has published two books in the areas of language and literature, including Reflets de la Femme (1973) and the college textbook French for Communication (1985).
 These books are no longer in print.

-Caprio is a frequent speaker on diverse aspects of higher education at regional, national, and international conferences, as well as at numerous colleges and universities in the United States and abroad.
-He is a frequent consultant and evaluator for numerous colleges, universities, and national educational organizations.